A previous client wrote in recently with a great question, and I want to share my response with you.

 The only time I might feel discomfort is if something was literally bad, like food poisoning, or if some combination of foods really caught me off guard and did not work for my stomach.
 It’s very rare.

-I don’t have to think about when I’m going to stop or when I “should” stop, I’m just enjoying the experience of food and my body equally, like a sweet dance / convo.
+I don’t have to think about when I’m going to stop or when I “should” stop, I’m just enjoying the experience of food and my body equally, like a sweet dance / convo with my body.

 It feels very unnatural to me to continue eating once my body is clearly done.

-Also, making myself right now, like really really right, even when I did something “wrong.”
-Making my humanness truly right.
+Also, making myself and my body right, now, like really really right, even when I did something “wrong” is key – making my humanness truly right.

 Releasing the pressure, including the pressure to be perfectly self-loving all the time.